Wednesday, July 1, 2015

 Graceland is a large white-columned mansion that opened to the public in 1982.

-In 1982, you could walk around the grounds and they did not charge you a fee.
+In 1982, you could walk around the grounds without paying a fee.

-We walked around the Meditation Garden, which was constructed in 1964-1965 and was built for Elvis as a place for contemplation.
+We walked around the Meditation Garden, constructed in 1964-1965 and built for Elvis as a place for contemplation.

 Graceland